Be a force for good: Green Dot at CMU

 The original Green Dot program was conceived in the college campus setting to prevent dating violence, sexual violence and stalking.
 It relies on the premise that if every member of the campus community—students, staff, administrators and faculty—does their small part, the combined effect is a culture that is safe and intolerant of violence.

-If you imagine a map of our community as it would appear in a zombie outbreak movie, each red dot that appears is a moment of power-based personal violence.
+Imagine an image of our campus, and on our campus are a number of red dots.
+Each red dot that appears is a moment of power-based personal violence.
 The red dots could represent someone striking her partner, an individual showing up uninvited and unwanted after their ex-partner's class, or a moment of sexual violence.

 The way we combat these red dots is by creating green dots.
 We can directly interfere, delegate the task to a friend or an authority figure, or even create a distraction.
-You can create a green dot by asking if someone is okay, by calling the police, or by spilling a drink on someone.
+You can create a green dot by asking if someone is okay or by spilling a drink on someone.
 The goal is to interrupt the event, prevent a red dot from occurring and create a green dot instead.

 Green Dot Video Resources

 This video addresses many frequently asked questions about requesting a Green Dot program.

 This video provides an introduction to the message behind Green Dot.